LukeGrahamLandry/mimic-mod/README.md

     - shift right click it to make it sit and stealth
     - can only be opened while sitting
 - shift right click a chest with a Mimic Heart to summon a mimic
+- mimic will not show ToroHealth bar when stealthed

 ## Dependencies
 - [Geckolib](https://www.curseforge.com/minecraft/mc-mods/geckolib)